wowkster/wowkster/README.md

 * [Adding Wi-Fi support for my TI-84 calculator](https://github.com/wowkster/TI-RC)
 * [Rust JVM implementation](https://github.com/wowkster/RustJVM)
 * Remaking my personal website

-## Resume

-I have been developing for many years and have a decent amount of experience with many different languages, technologies, and frameworks.
-Below I have outlined some projects that I have worked on and the skills I demonstrated there.

-### Cloaks+

-[Cloaks+](https://github.com/CloaksPlus) is a Minecraft addon that allows you to get free Capes and Cosmetics on any Minecraft Client.
-We use:

-* NextJS, Typescript, and styled-components for our website
-* Typescript/Discord.js for our Discord bot
-* Typescript/Fastify/Mongo as well as some rust compoents for our backend API
-* Java/Kotlin for various Minecraft Plugins
-* C# for our Desktop App
-* Typescript/Socket.io/Vue for a website which renders cape textures using Blender
-* Python for said cape render script
-* ThreeJS/Typescript for renderer-rewrite

-### Spigot

-I have a decent amount of experience with the Spigot/Bukkit API for creating Minecraft server plugins.
-For a while I did freelance work on Fiverr.
-You can check out some of my public plugins on [My SpigotMC page](https://www.spigotmc.org/resources/authors/wowkster.946669/) although they are now mostly outdated.

-### Minecraft Mods

-I have created several Minecraft mods for both Fabric and Forge, as well as a custom Minecraft client.
-I have worked with several Youtubers to create custom mods for videos and streams.

-### More

-Naturally as any other developer I have countless other small side projects I like to work on including a Discord email client, various automation apps, OpenGL rendering, hardware development with Arduino (Rust and C++) etc.

 ## My GitHub Stats